-Information regarding Alabama's Scrap Tire Program can be found at http://adem.alabama.gov/programs/land/scrapTire.cnt.
 The Scrap Tire Program, administered by ADEM, requires the collection of a \$1.00 per tire fee from consumers by tire dealers on all new, used, and retread tire sales.
 All receivers, transporters, and processors of scrap tires are regulated through the program and must register with ADEM, and illegal-dumping sites are inspected and cleaned up.
 If you are a landowner and have more than 100 tires accumulated on your land, you must register with the Scrap Tire Program and contact ADEM for requirements for removing the tires.

-For more Information contact:
+For more information contact:

 ADEM

 Attn: Land Division

-Post Office Box 301463
+P.O.
+Box 301463

 Montgomery, Alabama 36130-1463

 (334) 271-7700

 (334) 279-3050 fax

-landmail@adem.state.al.us
+landmail@adem.alabama.gov

 A copy of the Scrap Tire ADEM Admin.
-Code R. 355.4 can be found at http://adem.alabama.gov/alEnviroReglaws/files/Division4.pdf.
+Code R. § 355.4 can be found at http://adem.alabama.gov/alEnviroReglaws/files/Division4.pdf.
 Solid waste disposal is generally regulated by the county commission through a public system or a contract with a private waste management company approved by ADEM and the county and state health departments.
 Unless granted a certificate of exception, every person, household, business, industry, or property owner is required to participate in the system.
 Provided that it is done according to a certificate of exception, any person, household, business, industry, or property owner may store, haul, and dispose of their own solid wastes on their own land.
 To obtain a certificate of exception, an application, an application fee and a solid waste disposal plan must be filed with (1) the County Health Officer, in the case of household solid waste, or (2) ADEM, in the case of solid waste from business or industry.
-The solid waste plan must set out the proposed method of storing, hauling, and disposing of solid waste so as to comply with regulations adopted by the State or County Boards of Health or ADEM, as appropriate, and not create a public nuisance or hazard to public health (Ala.
-Code §22-27-3).
+The solid waste plan must set out the proposed method of storing, hauling, and disposing of solid waste so as to comply with regulations adopted by the State or County Boards of Health or ADEM, as appropriate, and not create a public nuisance or hazard to public health.
+Ala.
+Code § 22-27-3.